Over recent years there has been a growing movement pushing for the inclusion of Philosophy in schools.

 (It can be a challenge to read long articles online.
 Here is a link to the PDF version, which is in a page-by-page format)

-Socrates is visiting Western Heights Intermediate School with a view to setting up a philosophy club.
-As an Intermediate school, Western Heights caters to students aged 11 to 13 years.
-The school’s Principal, Allison Fells, is open to the idea of a philosophy club and is meeting with Socrates to discuss the idea.
+Socrates is visiting Western Heights School with a view to setting up a philosophy club.
+Western Heights School incorporates intermediate and secondary level students.
+Students are aged 11 to 18 years.
+The school’s Principal, Allison Fells, is open to the idea of a philosophy club and is meeting with Socrates to discuss his proposal.

 The school’s receptionist has delivered Socrates to the Principal’s office.
 Continue reading →